Computational Modelling Group

 Complete this online contact form to contact Elisabeth.

 My first degree is a Diploma (combined Bachelor's and Master's degree) in Bioinformatics from the University of Jena.
-During my masters, I specialised in artificial life, systems biology and ecological modelling.
+During my masters, I specialised in artificial life, systems biology and agent-based modelling.

-I am currently in my second year of the DTC Complex Systems Simulation programme run by the ICSS.
+In 2014 I graduated with a PhD of the DTC Complex Systems Simulation programme run by the ICSS.

 Research Interests

-Socio-technological System simulation: Healthcare modelling, Social and Socio-economic Systems, Social Networks
+Socio-technological System simulation: Healthcare modelling, Operations Research, Social and Socio-economic Systems, Social Networks

-Algorithms and computational methods: Agents, Cellular automata, Evolutionary Algorithms, Game Theory
+Algorithms and computational methods: Agents, Cellular automata, Game Theory, Optimisation, statistical analysis

 Computational platforms: Iridis, Linux, Lyceum